johnridesabike/bikewalklife/posts/2022/01/widespread-pro-autonomous-vehicle-bias-found-across-av-public-acceptance-studies.md

   alt: ''
   caption: ''
 external_link: https://doi.org/10.1016/j.trf.2021.12.005
+excerpt: >
+  Researchers analyzed 91 peer-reviewed scientific studies on the public acceptance of AVs (autonomous vehicles, or self-driving cars).
+They found that a majority of these studies have a pro-AV bias in either their methodology or their sentiment.

 ---
 Researchers analyzed 91 peer-reviewed scientific studies on the public acceptance of AVs (autonomous vehicles, or self-driving cars).
 They found that a majority of these studies have a pro-AV bias in either their methodology or their sentiment.